What the heck is a Goleta?

-Why is our town named after a schooner?
+Short answer: It’s a schooner.
+But why is our town named after a schooner?

 There are a few schools of thought on that question.

 In the summer months, small ships could slip over the sandspit at high tide and move cautiously to the back of the slough, where they could restock their supplies.
 So Goleta was at least a nickname long before 1846, when it first appeared on official documents.

 Walker Tompkins suggests the name could have started in the early 1800’s as a result of Jose de la Guerra’s personal schooner being kept in the safe shelter of the slough between voyages.

 In 1828, de la Guerra bought another schooner and it too was driven aground and almost the exact same spot as his first one!

 William Dana, the owner of the Nipomo land grant, chose the location, shown circled, to build his ship because it was the only safe harbor on the Central Coast with supplies readily available.
 (Notice the Coast Highway in the illustration above, today that’s Hollister Avenue.
 So the slough covered all of what is now the airport.)

 Dana hired Foxen to build it and they used wood shipped down from Monterey and floated into the slough.
 The ship, technically a cutter, was constructed in a cradle and launched into the Atascadero Creek by flooding the area around it so it floated free.
 It was launched as “La Fama”, but the name was later changed to “Santa Barbara”, and 18 years later, Daniel Hill bought it and renamed it “La Goleta”.

 So when somebody asks why your town’s called Goleta, the short answer could be: “We once had a harbor here that a lot of schooners used”.

-Walker A. Tompkins, Justin Ruhge, Bud Rinker.
+Walker A. Tompkins, Justin Ruhge, Bud Rinker, Goleta Valley Historical Society.